braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/in-app_messaging/customization/tvos.md

 ### Step 3: Integrate BrazeKit from the Braze Swift SDK

 Use your app's API key to integrate the [Braze Swift SDK](https://github.com/braze-inc/braze-swift-sdk) into your tvOS project in Xcode.
-When you're finished,
+You only need to integrate BrazeKit from the Braze Swift SDK.

 ### Step 4: Leverage Custom UIs for logging analytics and displaying in-app messages